 Cannabis for Cerebral Palsy: Visit our Calgary and Edmonton medical cannabis clinics

-Your appointment is free and covered by Alberta Health Services.
+Appointments for Alberta residents are free and covered by Alberta Health Services.
 Before your medical consultation with one of our licensed physicians, our Cann-Experts will educate you on how medical cannabis works in our body and how it reacts to our endocannabinoid system.

 During your education session with a Cann-Expert, you will learn: